budm/G3nshop-for-Bludit/README.md

 **Example content**:

 > Caution !!!
+> Example content has not been tested with per product shipping, and may not work.
+I'll be working on adding per product shipping examples later.
 > This erase the current content that you could have in bludit.

 If you want to test the application you can use the bl-contet folder to replace your content with the example content.